kth-ros-pkg/force_torque_tools/README.md

     Location of the center of mass of the attached gripper

-Running this software assumes that you have an **accelerometer/imu** already calibrated with respect to the robot manipulator.
+Running this software assumes that you have an **accelerometer/imu** whose reference frame is already calibrated with respect to the robot manipulator.
 It also assumes that you have a manipulator previously configured to be controlled through **MoveIt!**.

 The software calibrates the F/T sensor by moving the manipulator into a number of different poses and using the resulting F/T sensor and accelerometer signals for computing a least-squares estimate of the parameters.